 - Start the conversation -- One of the best parts about Twitter is the ability to have long-running conversations with a bunch of people.
 That’s a great way to share new ideas (and get some, too) while keeping in mind my first point.
 Get involved and get people talking.
 A number of people do this well; and for a great example, check out Mack Collier’s blog chat (#blogchat) that occurs most Sunday nights.

 - Learn -- If there’s one thing that I love about Twitter, it’s that for the most part the folks that “get it” share a wealth of new information -- new information that is relevant to you because others finding and sharing it have similar interests to you.
 The opportunity to have great content and data at my fingertips, throughout any part of my day, is exciting for me.
 The more you read, the more you’ll be able to share, and the more you share, the more you’ll keep yourself from becoming another Twit.

 There are a lot of ways to be a better B2B tweeter, and these ideas are for me as much as they are for you (maybe even more so).
 So, help me keep the conversation going, and share with the rest us some other ways we can keep from being a Twit.Photo Credit: PhotoJonny via Flickr

 Lead Generation is an "industry" in New England, going back to the early days of the Route 128 Technology Highway.
-At one point some entrepreneurial soul spun off from one of the big companies, such as Digital or Wang, and there you have it -- an industry was born.
+At one point some entrepreneurial soul spun off from one of the big companies, such as Digital or Wang, and there you have it -- the 1st leads of an industry were generated.